-Required for Medical Assistant and Executive Medical Assistant students.
+HP 283 Practicum for Medical Assistants & Executive Medical Assistants (3) Prerequisite: HP 106; HP 124; HP 126; HP 131; HP 170; HP 220; Program Director Approval Required for Medical Assistant and Executive Medical Assistant students.
 Provides a minimum of 180 practicum hours of directed work and service-learning experience in a physician's office or clinic.
 Students, under supervision and with ongoing evaluation, exhibit skills and perform procedures required of a medical assistant.
 Students shall not receive pay for service-learning practicum hours.
-Students must be CPR certified and pass drug and background checks prior to beginning the practicum.

-NOTE: Students will have support from program Practicum Coordinator to locate and arrange appropriate MA practicum sites within the area of Utah's Wasatch Front.
-Students that elect not to complete a practicum locally will be responsible for finding and arranging practicum site.
+Students must be CPR certified with the American Heart Association BLS Healthcare Provider course and pass drug and background checks prior to beginning the practicum.
+NOTE: Students will have support from program Practicum Coordinator to locate and arrange appropriate MA practicum sites within the area of Utah's Wasatch Front